risk-first/website/practices/Coding.md

 A _really good tool_ offers such advantages that not using it becomes _unthinkable_:  Linux is heading towards this point.
 For Java developers, the JVM is there already.

-Picking new tools should be done **very carefully**:  you may be stuck with your choices for some time.
-Here is my short guide to doing this.
+Picking new tools and libraries should be done **very carefully**:  you may be stuck with your choices for some time.
+Here is a [short guide that might help](Dependency-Risk).

 ### Refactoring

+In the battle against [Complexity Risk](Complexity-Risk), we have the following tools:
+ - **Modularization**

 - Tools, compilers, dependency risk.

 ### Benchmarking

-### For The Sake Of It

-### Outsourcing / Offshoring

-### Pair Programming / Mob Programming

-Too Many Cooks?